r4mos/youtube-dl-simple-server/README.md

     --verbose             show what the program is doing

 # INSTALLATION
-To function only need to install the server for your platform, but browser plugin makes it easier download videos
+For function only need install the server for your platform, but browser plugin makes it easier download videos

 ## LINUX SERVER
 Download the installer, give execute permissions, run it and finally you can delete it: